joelkuiper/schema-bridge/README.md

 ## MOLGENIS Catalogue (Health-DCAT-AP)

 For molgeniscatalogue.org, use the `health-dcat-ap-molgenis` profile.
-It uses the live schema at `https://molgeniscatalogue.org/catalogue/graphql`, but the construct is simplified.

-To export from molgeniscatalogue.org, point `--base-url` to `https://molgeniscatalogue.org/` and `--schema` to `catalogue`.

 Caveats (demo profile):